When a lead comes in, a rep needs to respond within 5 minutes to maximize their chances of contacting and converting the lead successfully.

 4. It enables you to prioritize the enrichment data that’s used

-Your team may come to find that the data quality from a certain vendor is generally better than others.
+Your team may come to find that the data quality from a lead enrichment tool is generally better than others.
 When that’s the case, you can—as part of your automation—only use the data that that tool provides when another tool also offers that type of information.

 5. It empowers your team to perform more effective targeting